AnyLog-co/documentation/blockchain commands.md

 ## Join & Merge Operations

-Join and Merge both combine results from two policy queries, but the output structure differs.
+Join and Merge are operations that combine results from two policy queries, but they differ in how they structure the combined output.

+Join preserves both source objects as separate, side-by-side entities within the result (e.g., { "bucket": {...}, "operator": {...} }).
+Merge integrates fields from the second query directly into the first, producing a single, flattened object (e.g., { "bucket": {"name":..., "operator":..., "company":..., "ip":...,}} ).

 ### JOIN